ThomasCarroll/htqc/r_course/introToR_Session2.md

-else if
+Conditions and Loops (6/21) - else if
 ===========

 We may wish to execute different procedures under multiple conditions.
-This can be control in R using the else if() following an initial if() statement.
+This can be controlled in R using the else if() following an initial if() statement.

 ```r
 x <- 5